madintist/dev_config/README.md

 ## Scripts

-- `./Neovim/update_plugins`
+- `./Neovim/plugins`
-  - This will pull the most recent version of all Neovim plugins.
+  - This will install and / or update all the Neovim plugins.

 ## Contents